Introduction

 Spot VMs are particularly well-suited for batch processing and other tasks capable of handling disruptions, picking up seamlessly from where they left off.
 If your workloads align with these criteria, leveraging spot instance VMs is a prudent strategy to substantially reduce compute costs.

-13. Efficient Azure Cost Management for Azure Workloads
+13. Azure Cloud Cost Optimization for Different Workloads

 When dealing with multiple projects or departments within your organization, maintaining control over spending is essential.
 Azure provides a helpful tool known as budgets to help you track expenses and receive alerts when predefined thresholds are reached.